Make Time Summary – Be Social with Time

 Let’s zoom in for a closer look at those four steps.

-Of course, your Highlight isn’t the only thing you’ll do each day.
+Of course, your task isn’t the only thing you’ll do each day.
 But it will be your priority.
+So you will do that one task first in the morning no matter what happens.

-Asking yourself “What’s going to be the highlight of my day?” ensures that you spend time on the things that matter to you and don’t lose the entire day reacting to other people’s priorities.
-When you choose a Highlight, you put yourself in a positive, proactive frame of mind.
+Ensures that you spend time on the things that matter to you and don’t lose the entire day reacting to other people’s priorities.

 Choose something that is important…